Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Experimental Details

 using the covariance as a preconditioner.
-For our experiments, we run 5 steps of gradient ascent on this objective, with a constant step size $\epsilon=0.5$.
-We empirically find that 5 steps was often enough to find an approximate stationary point with the SWAG-D posterior, and 10 steps for the KFAC-Laplace posterior.
+Similarly to the influence function calculation for the post update parameters discussed in section \ref{sec:theory}, this corresponds to taking approximate Newton steps at each iteration, using the Hessian approximation of the training set given by our approximate posterior.
+For our experiments, we used a constant step size $\epsilon=0.5$ for the SWAG-D and BBP posteriors, and $\epsilon=0.25$ with KFAC-Laplace.
+We empirically found that 5 steps was often enough to find an approximate stationary point with the SWAG-D posterior, and 10 steps for the KFAC-Laplace posterior.

 For the reliability diagrams in Figure \ref{fig:all_reliability_diagrams}, we again follow the procedure used by \citet{Maddox2019ALearning}.
 We first divide the points into twenty bins uniformly based on confidence (each bin has the same number of points), then plot the mean accuracy vs mean confidence within each bin.
 This differs from the reliability diagrams used by \citet{Guo2017OnNetworks}, where they divide the range of confidence values into bins uniformly, resulting in unevenly filled bins.